 Niall is also said to have been incredibly fertile – he has 3 million descendants worldwide.

-“O’Neill” is derived from two separate Gaelic words, "Ua Niall," which means grandson of Niall, and "Neill" meaning "champion."
+“O’Neill” is derived from two separate Irish words, "Ua Niall," which means grandson of Niall, and "Neill" meaning "champion."

 10. O'Reilly – Descendants of Raghaillach

-The O'Reillys round out the top 10 most popular names in Ireland.
+The O'Reillys round out the top 10 most common last names in Ireland.

-Their family name is derived from the Gaelic "O'Raghailligh," meaning descendants of Raghaillach.
+Their family name is derived from the Irish "O'Raghailligh," meaning descendants of Raghaillach.

 The O'Reillys were the most powerful sept of the old Gaelic kingdom of Breffny (Cavan and the surrounding counties), and the family is still prominent in the area.